 Principle 1: Compliance with the law: The project activities shall be implemented in compliance with the National laws and regulations as explained in section 3.
 All relevant laws and regulations and their relevance to the project has been explained and no further assessment of potential impacts and risks is required for compliance with the law.
 For activities in component 2 involving construction or rehabilitation, the risk screening process has been done considering the adherence of these activities in accordance with the national laws and technical standards.
-For sub-project s, funded through the mini-grant facility, a screening process has been developed as part of the ESMS and will include adherence to this principle.
+For sub-project s, funded through the mini-grant facility, a screening process has been done considering the adherence to this principle.